trustpoliticsfear/trustpoliticsfear.github.io/bibliography.md

 -   24 November 2016, ABC Radio National, 'In my shoes part 2: Eugenia, Ruby and Oishee', Sarah Malik, Eugenia Flynn, Ruby Hamad, Oishee Alam
 -   27 September 2016, Catalogue, Hana Assafiri interviewed by Helen McCue in the Australian Muslim women oral history project
 -   4 February 2017, SBS, Why there is no such thing as a harmless stereotype about black men, Ahmed Yussuf
--   21 February 2017, The Guardian, Yassmin Abdel -Magied said nothing wrong.
-She should not have to face this venom, Jumanah El -Matrah
+-   21 February 2017, The Guardian, Yassmin Abdel-Magied said nothing wrong.
+She should not have to face this venom, Jumanah El-Matrah
 -   16 March 2017, The Guardian, The hijab ruling is a ban on Muslim women, Iman Amrani
 -   7 August 2017, Middle East Eye, The veil in anxious times, Sahar Ghumkhor
 -   18 August 2017, ABC Opinion Online, Pauline Hanson's burka stunt disproved her point: you can safely wear a burka in Parliament, Lydia Shelly
 -   11 October 2017, The Guardian, Intersectionality?
-Not while feminists participate in pile -ons, Ruby Hamad and Celeste Liddle
+Not while feminists participate in pile-ons, Ruby Hamad and Celeste Liddle
 -   7 November, 2017, Whimn, I'm A Muslim.
 This Is The Conversation We Need To Be Having, Lamisse Hamouda
 -   1 February 2018, The Guardian, As Australian Muslim women we don't have to be told what we can wear, Lydia Shelly
 -   1 February 2018, New Matilda, Free Muslim Women...
-To Wear Whatever Caroline Overington Says They Should, Rawand Al -Hinti
+To Wear Whatever Caroline Overington Says They Should, Rawand Al-Hinti
 -   23 February 2018, The Guardian, As Muslim women we don't need you to speak for us, and we don't need to be saved, Ghena Krayem
 -   Autumn 2018, Meanjin, Any Percentage of a Heart Is Still a Heart, Omar Sakr
 -   3 May 2018, SBS, Can we get more Muslim heroes please?
 Mehal Krayem
--   23 April  2018, ACRAWSA Blog, Review: Boko Haram Huntress (Al -Jazeera), Sumaiya Muyeen
+-   23 April  2018, ACRAWSA Blog, Review: Boko Haram Huntress (Al-Jazeera), Sumaiya Muyeen
 -   13 June 2018, Overland, Muslim women and the neoliberal logic of 'empowerment', Sumaiya Muyeen
 -   22 August 2018, Overland, The limits of sisterhood: on gendered and racial violence, Sumaiya Muyeen
 -   7 September 2017, ABC News, I lost my mum to domestic violence but I won't let fear or racists keep me silent, Amani Haydar
 -   26 September 2017, The Geneva Centre for Human Rights Advancement, Women's rights in the Arab region: between myth and reality, Susan Carland
 -   2018, UNSW Arts & Social Sciences Podcast: 'Race and Masculinity featuring Michael Mohammed Ahmad and Omar Sakr'.
 Michael Mohammed Ahmed
 -   2019, ABC Radio National, Podcast: 'Dr Michael Mohammed Ahmad', Conversations with Writers Michael Mohammed Ahmed
--    21 February 2019, ABC Late Night Live, Arab Australian Feminism, Sara Saleh and Randa Abdel -Fattah
+-    21 February 2019, ABC Late Night Live, Arab Australian Feminism, Sara Saleh and Randa Abdel-Fattah

 ## Free speech debates

 -   17 September 2012, The Conversation Sydney riots: Muslim responses to provocation must be more considered, Samina Yasmeen
--   17 September 2012, 'I heard them mutter "bloody Muslims"...', Randa Abdel -Fattah
+-   17 September 2012, 'I heard them mutter "bloody Muslims"...', Randa Abdel-Fattah
 -   19 September 2012, Crikey, Why Muslim leaders must change the rhetoric, Irfan Yusuf
 -   27 May 2013, ABC Religion and Ethics Online, Free Speech, Vilification and Power: The 2013 PEN Free Voices Lecture, Waleed Aly
--   12 January 2015, ABC Religion and Ethics Online, The Privilege to Insult: Freedom of Speech and its Contradictions' , Randa Abdel -Fattah
+-   12 January 2015, ABC Religion and Ethics Online, The Privilege to Insult: Freedom of Speech and its Contradictions' , Randa Abdel-Fattah
 -   14 January 2015, Right Now, On Free Speech and Charlie Hebdo, Somayra Ismailjee
 -   12 February 2015, Media Diversified, Western Apologies, Somayra Ismailjee
--   23 February 2015, The Guardian, Hizb ut -Tahrir: is it now an offence to oppose government policy?
+-   23 February 2015, The Guardian, Hizb ut-Tahrir: is it now an offence to oppose government policy?
 If so, let it be said plainly, Uthman Badar
 -   23 February 2015, The Guardian, Political correctness is more than an excuse for phoney martyrs to defend, Yassir Morsi
--   February 25 - - March 3, 2017, The Saturday Paper, 'Yassmin Abdel -Magied and the Australian crucible', Susan Carland
+-   February 25 - - March 3, 2017, The Saturday Paper, 'Yassmin Abdel-Magied and the Australian crucible', Susan Carland
 -   28 March 2017, IQ2 Debate, Has political correctness backfired? , Tasneem Chopra
 -   6 June 2017, The Guardian,  'What are they so afraid of?
-I'm just a young brown Muslim woman speaking my mind', Yassmin Abdel -Magied
+I'm just a young brown Muslim woman speaking my mind', Yassmin Abdel-Magied
--   6 July 2017, Sydney Morning Herald, 'Despite the rhetoric, here's why Islamophobes don't want Yassmin to go', Randa Abdel -Fattah
+-   6 July 2017, Sydney Morning Herald, 'Despite the rhetoric, here's why Islamophobes don't want Yassmin to go', Randa Abdel-Fattah
 -   21 July 2017, ABC Religion and Ethics Online, What's Islamic Law Doing at Sydney University?
-An Open Letter to the Daily Telegraph, Randa Abdel -Fattah
+An Open Letter to the Daily Telegraph, Randa Abdel-Fattah
 -   23 - - 29 June 2018, The Saturday Paper, What is political correctness?, Omar J. Sakr
--   28 August 2018, The Guardian, I wanted to make jokes about my destroyed career, but all I felt was grief, Yassmin Abdel -Magied
+-   28 August 2018, The Guardian, I wanted to make jokes about my destroyed career, but all I felt was grief, Yassmin Abdel-Magied
 -   19 February 2019, SBS, 'Our long history of cartoons demonising foreigners', Safdar Ahmed

 ## Research Reports:

--   23 November 2013, Hizb ut -Tahrir Australia, Government intervention in the Muslim community, report.
+-   23 November 2013, Hizb ut-Tahrir Australia, Government intervention in the Muslim community, report.
 -   2017, Islamophobia Register Australia/ISRA, Islamophobia in Australia Report
 -   (2015) Kevin Dunn, Rosalie Atie, Virginia Mapedzahama, Mehmet Ozalp, Adem F. Aydogan, The resilience and ordinariness of Australian Muslims: Attitudes and experiences of Muslims Report

-## Academic Publications, Non -Fiction, Memoirs and Novels:
+## Academic Publications, Non-Fiction, Memoirs and Novels:

 Academic
 (*Please note this is a small sample.
 Please submit missing citations.*)